PeduliTernak/CloudComputing-Node-API/README.md

 This application is connected to the Firestore Database, Cloud Storage, and Cloud Run microservice.

-When a client makes prediction requests, this application synchronously sends requests to the private [Cloud Run microservice](https://cloud.google.com/run/docs/authenticating/service-to-service) to perform recognition (because the ML Models is deployed there).
+When a client makes prediction requests, this application synchronously sends requests to the private [Cloud Run microservice](https://cloud.google.com/run/docs/authenticating/service-to-service) to perform recognition (because the ML Models are deployed there).
 The results are then stored in the database and returned to the client as a response.

 ![Cloud Architecture Design](https://github.com/PeduliTernak/assets/blob/main/architecture-cloud-design.png?raw=true)